MischaU8/yumyum/modelling/model-an-organic-knob_WGxap4ZJPf8.md

 Uploaded: 2023-06-18

-yum yum Floyd here with a quick look at modeling an organic knob and plasticity create a cylinder solid fill up the top
+yum yum Floyd here with a quick look at modeling an organic knob in Plasticity create a cylinder solid fill up the top
 Edge and click the side of the solid to create a hemisphere extrude the bottom